Cobber Cottage Loaf

 -

-Put the flour, yeast, sugar and salt into a large bowl and blend them together.
+Place the flour, yeast, sugar, salt into a mixing bowl and stir to combine.

 -